jmielkeway/ccos4rbpi_volume0/chapter01/logging.md

     }
 }
 ```

-The convenient `cleanbuf` function is used to initalize a buffer on the stack.
+The convenient `cleanbuf` function is used to initialize a buffer on the stack.

 ```C
 void log(char *fmt, ...)
 {